Middlebury Institute of International Studies at Monterey: Affiliation with Middlebury (2005-2015)

+On September 11, 2007, Middlebury College announced the establishment of the Middlebury-Monterey Language Academy (MMLA), which catered to those described as "pre-college students."
+Michael Geisler, the vice president for Middlebury Language Schools, Schools Abroad and Graduate Programs at the time said that the MMLA would meet the demand of parents who had been asking him for an option to teach their children languages.

+In June 2010, Middlebury College formalized its acquisition of the institute, which was formally designated A Graduate School of Middlebury College.
+The Monterey board of trustees was renamed the board of governors, and subsequently the board of overseers, with ultimate responsibility for the institute residing with the Middlebury Board of Trustees.

+On January 7, 2015, Middlebury announced that the institute would become known as the Middlebury Institute of International Studies at Monterey.
+The name change was part of a general rebranding of Middlebury-affiliated institutions.

 Academics

-Graduate School of Translation, Interpretation, and Language Education

-The Graduate School of Translation, Interpretation, and Language Education (GSTILE) trains translators, interpreters (including conference interpreters), localization experts, and language teachers.

-GSTILE also offers degrees for language teachers who will teach English to speakers of other languages (TESOL) and teach a foreign language.
+The Middlebury Institute trains translators, interpreters (including conference interpreters), localization experts, and language teachers.
+It also offers degrees for language teachers who will teach English to speakers of other languages (TESOL) and teach a foreign language.
 Certificate programs are additionally offered in these areas as well as Language Program Administration.

 Short-term language programs

 The Middlebury Institute of International Studies also offers several non-degree programs, including intensive ESL programs year round; summer intensive language programs, custom language services, English for diplomats programs, short term translation and interpretation courses, and international policy certificate programs.
 The institute is the only school in the Western Hemisphere offering graduate degrees in conference interpretation and in translation and interpretation between English-Chinese, English-Japanese and English-Korean.

-Translation and Localization Management Program

-History

-A unique academic program at the Middlebury Institute is the Translation and Localization Management (TLM) program.
-It is the only program in the United States, and one of the few programs in the world, that offers a master's degree in this field.
-It was launched in 2005, bringing together strengths from the then Translation and Interpretation and International Business Schools.
-The program is featured among the top localization programs recommended by the Globalization and Localization Association (GALA) and American Translators Association (ATA), and it has been attracting an increasing number of students every year.